s00d/vue3-migrate/README.md

 Before running the tool, make sure to set up the following:

 1. Obtain a GPT token from OpenAI.
 You can sign up for an API key at https://openai.com/.
-2. Create a prompt text file (md for example, default: promt.ts) that contains the instructions for the refactoring process.
+2. Create a prompt text file (md for example, default: prompt.md) that contains the instructions for the refactoring process.
 This file should specify the rules and guidelines for the refactoring.

 ## Notes